-I want you to fall in love with the dark!
+You’re about to fall in love with the dark.

-One mom admitted to a lifelong fear of looking up at the sky (something I later learned was called casadastraphobia).
-She forced herself to relax in her lawn chair and learn the constellations and tracked the phases of the moon with her kids.
-By the end of the year, she had fallen in love with the night sky and bonded with her children in a new way.
+A friend revealed to me that she had a lifelong fear of looking up at the sky, which I later learned is called casadastraphobia.
+But she wanted to experience stargazing with her kids who were taking my class.
+So she forced herself to learn the constellations and track the phases of the moon with her kids.
+By the end of the year, she had fallen in love with the dark and bonded with her kids in a new way.

-Those experiences of living under the view of the Milky Way, exposure to light pollution, and helping others discover the night sky made me want to get involved in dark sky preservation.
+All of those experiences of growing up with the Milky Way, exposure to light pollution, and helping others discover the night sky led to my involvement in dark sky preservation.